stykoo/ActiveHydraulics_CodesAndData/README.md

 Please refer to the README inside each directory for more details.

 ## Contents
-* `code`: Codes for the Monte Carlo and finite element simulations
+* `code/`: Codes for the Monte Carlo and finite element simulations
-* `data_analysis`: Scripts for data analysis of experiments and simulations
+* `data_analysis/`: Scripts for data analysis of experiments and simulations
-* `figs_data`: Final data for the figures of the article
+* `figs_data/`: Final data for the figures of the article